 In Singapore, we have 19 stations in total.
 11 are owned by Mediacorp, 5 are owned by SPH Radio, 2 are from So Drama!
 Entertainment and one syndicated station (BBC World Service 88.9FM).
 There used to be Lush99.5FM, but was closed down due to Low listenership; XFM96.3 was vacated and the frequency was returned to IMDA and later placed on an open bid.
 SPH won the bid and the new 96.3HaoFM was launched in January 2018, together with MoneyFM89.3.

 As this radio diary survey or less commonly known as Singapore’s RAM (Radio Audience Measurement), is commissioned by MediaCorp and SPH Radio, So Drama!
 Entertainment was excluded from the survey.
 The actual figures for both 883Jia and Power98 Love Songs radio stations are only reflected under the Others section.

 RAM’s next renewal is due next year, with the option to renew for up to 2 years (2021 – 2022).

-Other research companies which does radio listenership surveys include YouGov, Milieu and etc.
+Other research companies which conduct radio listenership surveys include YouGov, Milieu and etc.

 So… how is Milieu media consumption survey conducted then?